April 2021 Child Support Report

 Financial literacy resources

 Throughout April, nationwide financial literacy events will promote good financial habits among Americans, including how to manage a budget, make good spending and saving decisions, and grow wealth.
 These skills aren’t the only answer to combat poverty, but they can help parents become good stewards over their personal finances and help improve poor financial habits.
-For information and events about how to improve financial well-being, visit the Consumer Protection Financial Bureau Visit disclaimer page and the Office of the Comptroller of the Currency Visit disclaimer page .
+For information and events about how to improve financial well-being, visit the Consumer Protection Financial Bureau Visit disclaimer page and the Office of the Comptroller of the Currency (PDF) Visit disclaimer page .

 Oklahoma’s Curbside Genetic Testing Enhances Customer Safety